JTMcDuff/godboundgenerator/README.md

 # godboundgenerator
-Generates Godbound Stuff.
-Specifically generates quick results from the various Godbound charts.
+Generates quick results from the various Godbound charts.
 While currently this focuses on courts, once that structure is built out it will expand to other functions such as ruins, etc.

 ## Tech Stack
 * HTML 5 / CSS